-We put an emphasis on the Number strands and have a school Calculations Policy to support the progression of skills in this area.
-Children take part in weekly Superhero Maths to support their quick recall and manipulation of number facts.
-A breakdown of termly expectations for each year group, to support the teaching and learning of Key Instant Recall Facts (known as KIRFs) is used by teaching staff.
+We put an emphasis on the Number strands and have a school Calculations Policy (available on our Policies page) to support the progression of skills in this area.
+Children take part in weekly Rock Stars Maths to support their quick recall and manipulation of number facts.

 We believe in the importance of the use of Models and Images when teaching and learning maths.
 Our classrooms have a range of apparatus and learning displays to support this and we provide appropriate practical activities that are vital in enabling our children to develop mathematical skills and concepts.
 During maths sessions children will experience whole class, small group and individual teaching and learning.
 Children will be expected to work collaboratively as well as independently.

-The teaching and learning of problem solving and investigative skills is embedded within the curriculum and supported by our regular Puzzle Fridays where a selection of challenging age appropriate problems and puzzles are provided for the children to play.
+The teaching and learning of problem solving and investigative skills is embedded within the curriculum.